mne-tools/mne-bids/doc/install.rst

 If you have followed the
-`MNE-Python installation instructions <https://mne.tools/stable/install/mne_python.html#installing-mne-python>`_, all that's left to do is to install ``mne-bids`` without its dependencies, as they've already been installed during the ``MNE`` installation process.
+`MNE-Python installation instructions <https://mne.tools/stable/install/mne_python.html#installing-mne-python>`_, all that's left to do is to install ``mne-bids`` without its dependencies, as they've already been installed during the MNE-Python installation process.

 Activate the correct ``conda`` environment and install ``mne-bids``: